iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 Since the RL agent and the predictor both make use of the online network's encoder its loss is given by the sum of the RL loss and the predictor loss.
 Importantly, the loss $$\mathcal{L}_p$$ serves as the intrinsic reward that the RL agent receives at each step.
 We normalise the intrinsic rewards by dividing it by the EMA estimate of their standard deviation.

 BYOL-Explore Lite also makes use of something known as reward prioritisation.
 Reward prioritisation involves focusing on parts of the environment where the agent receives high intrinsic rewards while disregarding those with low intrinsic rewards.
 This enables the agent to concentrate on areas it understands the least.
-Over time, if the previously ignored areas with low intrinsic rewards remain, they become the priority for the agent.
+Over time the previously ignored areas with low intrinsic rewards become the priority for the agent.
 To do this we take the EMA mean relative to the successive batch of normalised intrinsic rewards, $\mu$.
 Note that $\mu$ is used as a threshold to separate the high intrinsic rewards and the low intrinsic rewards.
 Therefore, the intrinsic rewards that agent obtains after reward prioritisation is,

 $$
-i_t=\max(ri_t-\mu,0),
+i_t=\max(ri_t-\mu,\,0),
 $$

 where $ri_t$ is the normalised intrinsic reward.